danvanhorn/cs-472-final/README.md

 For the source code, you must organize your source code/header files into a logical folder structure and create a tar file that contains the directory structure.
 Your code must be able to compile on flip.engr.oregonstate.edu.
 If your code does not compile on the engineering servers you will receive a 0 grade for all implementation portions of the grade.

 You need to create a Makefile that can be used to compile your project from source code.
-If you need a refresher, please see this helpful page (Links to an external site.)Links to an external site..
+If you need a refresher, please see [this helpful page](https://www.cs.swarthmore.edu/~newhall/unixhelp/howto_makefiles.html).
 If the Makefile is written correctly, the grader should be able to download your TAR file, extract it, and run the “make” command to compile your program.
 The resulting executable file should be named: “cache_sim”.

 ## Grading and Evaluation
 CS/CE 472 students can complete the 572 project if they prefer (and must complete the 572 write-up, rather than the undergraduate version).
 Extra credit will be awarded to 472 students who choose to complete this task.